jquery/learn.jquery.com/page/javascript-101/arrays.md

 If the values are unknown, it is also possible to declare an empty array, and add elements either through functions or through accessing by index:

 ```
-// Creating empty arrays and adding values
+// Creating empty arrays and adding values.

 var myArray = [];

-// adds "hello" on index 0
+// Adds "hello" on index 0
 myArray.push( "hello" );

-// adds "world" on index 1
+// Adds "world" on index 1
 myArray.push( "world" );

-// adds "!" on index 2
+// Adds "!" on index 2
 myArray[ 2 ] = "!";
 ```

 `.push()` is a function that adds an element on the end of the array and expands the array respectively.
 You also can directly add items by index.
 Missing indices will be filled with `undefined`.

 ```
-// Leaving indices
+// Leaving indices.

 var myArray = [];